timescale/docs/promscale/installation/debian-ubuntu.md

 keywords: [analytics]
 tags: [install]
 related_pages:
-  - /promscale/:currentVersion:/guides/resource-recomm/
+  - /promscale/:currentVersion:/installation/resource-recomm/
   - /promscale/:currentVersion:/send-data/
 ---

 import PromscaleConnector from 'versionContent/_partials/_promscale-connector.mdx';
 import PromscalePgSupportedVersions from 'versionContent/_partials/_promscale-pg-supported-versions.mdx';
+import PromscaleConfigurationRecommendations from 'versionContent/_partials/_promscale-configuration-recommendations.mdx';

 # Install Promscale on Debian or Ubuntu
-You can install Promscale on any Debian or Ubuntu system where you have an already installed and working Prometheus or OpenTelemetry environment.
+You can install Promscale on any Debian or Ubuntu system where you have an already working Prometheus or OpenTelemetry environment.
+Before you begin the installation, understand the [resource requirements][resource-requirements].

 ## Install TimescaleDB and the Promscale extension
 To use Promscale you need a TimescaleDB database, as well as the Promscale